mgechev/guess-next/README.md

 **[Guess.js](https://github.com/guess-js/guess) is a collection of libraries & tools for enabling data-driven user-experience on the web.**

 In this particular example, we combine Guess.js with Next.js to introduce predictive prefetching of JavaScript bundles.
-Based on user navigation patterns collected from Google Analytics or other source, Guess.js builds a machine-learning model to predict and prefetch JavaScript that will be required in each subsequent page change.
+Based on user navigation patterns collected from Google Analytics or other source, Guess.js builds a machine-learning model to predict and prefetch JavaScript that will be required in each subsequent page.

 Based on early benchmarks, this can improve the perceived page load performance with 20%.